Date of Award:

 Master of Science (MS)

 Department name when degree awarded

 Joan E. McLean

 Beltran, Makenzi, "Measuring Nitrogen Transformation in Wastewater Impacted Streams Using In-Situ Benthic Chambers" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7437.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .